 The late medieval Carthusian monasteries (known as charterhouses) in England were all founded by courtiers or soldiers who had done well out of the wars with France.
 The house of Mount Grace of Ingleby (or the Charterhouse of the Assumption of the Virgin and St Nicholas) was founded in or after April 1398 by Richard II’s nephew Thomas de Holland (c 1374–1400), 6th Earl of Kent and Duke of Surrey, at his manor of Bordelby, in partnership with John and Eleanor de Ingleby, his tenants there.

 Holland founded it on account of his ‘special devotion’ to the Carthusians.
-The order was supported by both his uncle (Richard II) and his relation by marriage Gian Galeazzo Visconti, Duke of Milan, founder of the great charterhouse of Pavia, near Milan.
-To support the new community, an estate of confiscated ‘alien’ priories – satellite priories of French abbeys founded in England after the Conquest, and seized by the Crown during the Hundred Years War – had been bought from Richard II.
+Two of his prominent relatives supported the order – his uncle Richard II, and his relation by marriage Gian Galeazzo Visconti, Duke of Milan, founder of the great charterhouse of Pavia, near Milan.
+To support the new community, Holland bought an estate of confiscated ‘alien’ priories – English priories that were satellites of French abbeys and had been seized by the Crown during the Hundred Years War – from Richard II.

-The founder’s great wealth and power must have seemed to assure the priory’s future, but this security was shortlived.
-Richard II was deposed in 1399, and de Holland was executed in 1400 after an attempted coup against Henry IV.
+The founder’s great wealth and power must have seemed to assure the priory’s future, but this security was short-lived.
+Richard II was deposed in 1399, and de Holland was executed in 1400 after an attempted coup against the new king, Henry IV.
 This left the fledgling priory without a patron.
-Henry IV and his successor, Henry V (r.1413–22), also began to take back the grant of alien priories, the latter to endow his own charterhouse of Sheen, near Richmond in Surrey.
+Henry IV and his successor, Henry V (r.1413–22), also began to take back the grant of alien priories (Henry V to endow his own charterhouse of Sheen in Surrey).

+With the loss of their patron the Mount Grace monks faced an uncertain future.
 Fortunately Thomas Beaufort, Duke of Exeter and half-brother of Henry IV, took an interest in Mount Grace, and in 1415 persuaded Henry V to make good the loss of the priory’s endowment in stages.
 His intention was to turn Mount Grace into his mausoleum, with five additional monks to pray for him, and he was buried there in 1429.
-Essentially he was the priory’s second founder.
+In effect he was the priory’s second founder.

 Stability and Growth